airshipit/berth/README.md

-Berth is a deliberately minimalist VM runner for Kubernetes.
+Berth is a deliberately an minimalist VM runner for Kubernetes.

 ## TL;DR Installation Guide